calistad/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 According to our results, vehicle length and ground clearance, as well as intercept are statistically unlikely to provide random amounts of variance to the linear model.
+They have a significant impact on mpg.

 ![Screen Shot 2021-11-27 at 6 07 39 PM](https://user-images.githubusercontent.com/88747464/143728719-2ab41845-d86a-469a-ad8b-d11259939a8f.png)